daudk/ABCAutomation/README.md

 - Enter Single Sign On Username and Password
 - Click Ok
 - New Chrome Browser should open and the program will freeze until it is done.
+##### Note: This is a very specific function that not many people will need.
+If unsure about capability or its use, contact developer.

 #### Download All
 Located under IDS, S21, Oracle Module.